SmartTokenLabs/TokenScript/doc/javascript_api.md

 ---
 In (A), we can also stuff the entire list of tokens in the user's Ethereum wallet in there (in a future iteration) under the `all` key.
 We might have to key them by wallet/networks too.
 Performance is a concern, but this simple approach has quite a number of advantages.
 Perhaps it can be partially mitigated by adding a permission call that TokenScript developers have to make to make `tokens` accessible, maybe as part of the permission granted via https://eips.ethereum.org/EIPS/eip-1102 (which we should implement anyway) or a new function call.

 The development and debugging experience is a little tedious.
 With access to the simulator, we can drop updated files and run a web inspector on the simulator's TokenScript webview to look at the console.log output.
-But this is something we need to look into a bit more.
-It's still possible to hardcode `web3.tokens.currentInstance` and run the same HTML/JavaScript standalone after XSLT as a workaround.
+Without the app's source, we can AirDrop TokenScript files to the app.
+It's also possible to hardcode `web3.tokens.currentInstance` and run the same HTML/JavaScript standalone.
+The developer experience is something we need to look into a bit more.

-token.xsl
+Implementing the TokenScript API and Rendering in the TokenScript Clients
 ===

-3 XSL templates are expected in token.xsl:

-* ```<xsl:template name="library">``` - for ```<script>``` tags.
-* ```<xsl:template name="token">``` - (class) definition for rendering a token instance
-* ```<xsl:template name="tokenRendering">``` - HTML and code to render a token instance

-We concatenate the output of all 3 in the app and load it for rendering each token instance, but

-1. In future iterations, we might attempt to parse and cache these files to improve performance.
-We should probably recommend that this not be used (so maybe it's worth thinking if it should be supported, but maybe developers will do it anyway).
-This template is optional because [default-token.xsl](default-token.xsl) defines an empty template with the same name.
-2. When rendering the entire list of token instances using `master.xsl`, we could call and load the `library` and `token` templates once for the entire list and the `tokenRendering` template once for each token instance.

-Implementing the TokenScript API and Rendering in the Mobile Apps
-===
-There are a few additional files that are used in the app which is in the `tbml-mobile-app` directory:

-* [standard-styles.css](standard-styles.css) — CSS style classes that are injected into each token instance webview.
-TokenScript developers can use them or override if they want.
-Most notably this should include the custom fonts we include in the app. (the custom fonts don't work yet although the styles specify them)
-* [default-token.xsl](default-token.xsl) — The default token.xsl file which is included with empty templates and TokenScript-developer friendly messages
-* [generate-token-instance.xsl](generate-token-instance.xsl) - The XSL file used to include [default-token.xsl](default-token.xsl) ("TbmlStore.defaultTokenFilename"), the contract's `token.xsl` ("contract.lowercased().xsl") standard-styles.css ("standardTokenTbmlCss") as well as call the templates.
-The output of applying this XSL file on the asset definition is the HTML (and JavaScript + CSS) that is then rendered in each token instance's web view with each web view having access to the TokenScript API.
+TODO: This section is for implementing clients like the AlphaWallet Android app, AlphaWallet iOS app, and desktop clients, not for writing TokenScript.